FelixOnline/v2/content/articles/2010-11-18-metric-finally-set-to-open.md

  - /news/409/metric-finally-set-to-open-
 imported: true
 comments:
+ - value: >
- - There are some more pictures of Metric over on Live for anyone interested httplivecgcunetnews2174
+     There are some more pictures of Metric over on Live!, for anyone interested: <br>http://live.cgcu.net/news/2174

 # Article Taxonomies
 categories: